Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead'?

 If investigators see something in plain view while executing a search warrant, they can collect it.
 This gets a little tricky when it comes to electronic files, but there are specific rules governing computer searches, Sandick says.

-The general rule, he says, is if investigators see something of interest that is beyond the scope of the search warrant when they're looking at electronic files, they may need to go back to a judge and seek a new warrant.
+The general rule, he says, is that if investigators see something of interest beyond the scope of the search warrant when they're looking at electronic files, they may need to go back to a judge and seek a new warrant.

 Now, back to the question of attorney-client privilege: If investigators seize privileged materials, such as electronic communications, in a raid, that kicks into gear a special process that creates a "clean team" to review those items.